jonathonharrell/mirionline/README.md

  - Start on character select
  - Increase spec coverage / integration tests
  - Add "showTutorials" flag to user model (part of joyride)
- - Add more logging fields to user record (lastLoggedIn, currentLoggedIn, IP address logging, timestamps)
-   - Add hooks to save to those fields

 #### Client stuff
  - Add "Joyride" to tutorial users around the create character unless user has passed tutorials
  - Specs for account section controllers

 #### Bugs
- - Logging out and logging back in again should reconnect to websocket
+ - Logging out should disconnect and logging back in again should reconnect to websocket

 #### Design
  - Color Scheme